TKothenbeutel/Unique-Spotify-Songs/README.md

 * Open Main.py
 * Run the file.
 My go-to way of going about this is to click the play button at the upper-right corner of the editor
 * The program runs in the terminal.
 Feel free to stretch it to view more of it at once.
-You can also click the up arrow at the right of the terminal to take up the code's space
+You can also click the up arrow to the right of the terminal to take up the code's space
 * Follow the instructions displayed in the terminal

+If you have a result file after running the program, you may download that file by right-clicking it in the Explorer tab and clicking "Download...".
+Any file uploaded or created will be saved on the Codespace as long as you do not delete the space.

-### Settings
+## Settings

 * **Beginning Date**: The date that a song must be first listened to for it to be possible to be added to the collection.
 Please follow yyyy-mm-dd format.
 Default is one year from today.
 * **Min Count**: Remove songs that have been listened to fewer times than this number.
 Default is 2.